-■ Urging the President of Brazil to fully veto Bill No. PLC 44/2016 that transfers the power to try crimes, including killings, committed by the military against civilians to the Military Court.
+- Urging the Brazilian Senate to reject Bill No. 44/2016 that transfers the power to try crimes, including killings, committed by the military against civilians to the Military Court; - Urging them to ensure that any legislation affecting the criminal justice system is in full line with international fair trial law and standards.

-Contact these two officials by 20 October, 2017:
+Contact these two officials by 20 November 2017: